ibexa/documentation-developer/docs/multisite/site_factory/site_factory_configuration.md

 Manage the permissions associated to the user group skeleton by [assigning roles](https://doc.ibexa.co/projects/userguide/en/latest/site_organization/organizing_the_site/#managing-permissions).
 Make sure that the roles that you assign to the user group skeleton do not contain Location-based limitations.
-User group skeletons cannot contain individual User content items either.
+User group skeletons cannot contain individual user content items either.

 User group skeletons are retained after deleting the site.